googleforgames/clean-chat/README.md

 <!-- PROJECT OVERVIEW -->
 ## Project Overview

-Antidote is an open source solution to eliminate or mitigate toxic behavior in online multiplayer video games, with the goals of making games more enjoyable and inclusive for all.
+Clean Chat is an open source solution to eliminate or mitigate toxic behavior in online multiplayer video games, with the goals of making games more enjoyable and inclusive for all.
 In large open multiplayer games, toxicity is rampant.
-Antidote provides the ability to proactively detect toxicity in voice and text chat, and provides scores to game moderation services or player support personnel.
+Clean Chat provides the ability to proactively detect toxicity in voice and text chat, and provides scores to game moderation services or player support personnel.
 The project provides a globally scalable framework for training, deploying, and maintaining low-latency anti-toxicity models. .
 The framework comes pre-packaged with several machine learning 'base models' that allow you to train, or fine tune, the models to detect toxic speech in the vernacular of your game's players.

-**What Antidote Is Not**
+**What Clean Chat Is Not**

-Antidote is not a specific model for detecting toxicity.
+Clean Chat is not a specific model for detecting toxicity.
 It is a <i>framework</i> where users can train and deploy their own ML model or they can build upon our pre-trained base models.

 ---

 ## Architecture Components:

-Antidote’s design is divided into three main components:
+Clean Chat’s design is divided into three main components:
  - The Scoring Engine: This is the online service that hosts the toxicity detection models, and conducts aggregation of the results.
-- Game Telemetry Intake: Antidote’s means of communicating with Game Servers and handling game telemetry data from them.
-Note - Antidote is specifically designed to work as a third-party service or sidecar to the game server, and does not directly communicate with the client itself
+- Game Telemetry Intake: Clean Chat’s means of communicating with Game Servers and handling game telemetry data from them.
+Note - Clean Chat is specifically designed to work as a third-party service or sidecar to the game server, and does not directly communicate with the client itself
 - ML Model Pipeline: A self-contained, ML-Ops driven framework for training, deploying, and maintaining toxicity models.
 The Model pipeline provides several options for base models, including both open source and Google Cloud Partner Models.

 **1. API Backend Service**

-Antidote contains an an API Backend service.
+Clean Chat contains an an API Backend service.
 This service accepts text chat and audio files to be passed into the framework.
 The backend service is deployed on [Google Cloud Run](https://cloud.google.com/run) and exposed as an internal service with a dedicated service account.

 **2. Cloud Functions**